RastkoCBS/dazhbog/README.md

 ### Longing an Asset (Loss Scenario):

 - User follows steps 1-4 as in the win scenario.
-- The price of USDC goes down instead of up.
+- The price of DOT goes down instead of up.
 - The value of the user's long position decreases.
 - As the price falls further, the contract might require additional collateral from the user to maintain the minimum margin ratio (maintenance margin).
 This is called a margin call.
 - User can either: